Wi-Fi employee access – Ubiquiti

 4. If you use two Cloud RADIUS servers in both regions, repeat the above steps for the second radius server.

-5. Activate the Enable checkbox next to the Accounting label.
+5. Activate the Accounting Servers checkbox.

 6. Repeat the above steps in the RADIUS Accounting Servers section, entering the same IP address and shared secret, and the Accounting port number from your Cloud RADIUS server configuration (for one or two servers, depending on your configuration).